OpMonTeam/OpMon-Archive/README.md

 # Welcome to Project OPMon Lazuli!

 OPMon is a Pokémon-inspired game project imagined in 2012 and started in september 2016.
-This game is totally open source, allowing to the fans to come realize their dreams!
+This game is totally open source, allowing the fans to come realize their dreams!
 You can add OpMons, attacks, items, and many other things!
-You just have to submit your modifications and maybe we'll add them to the game!
-And if you do a lot of good modifications, you can become a collaborator!<br/><br/>
+You just have to submit your modifications and maybe we will add them to the game!
+And if you submit a lot of good changes, you can become a collaborator!<br/><br/>

 ### Links
 * [Opmon Lazuli's website](http://opmon-game.ga)